15 Best Abs and Oblique Cable Exercises (With Workout Plans)

 What cable Workout Is Best For Abs?

-The above-mentioned cable machine abs exercises are a great way to start building six-pack abs if you hit the gym.
-Choose, 3-4 exercises from the mentioned above list and do 3-4 set of each to tone your oblique muscle.
-And remember, you should never train oblique muscles more than 3 times per week.
+The cable machine abs exercises mentioned above are a great way to start building six-pack abs if you hit the gym.
+Choose 3-4 exercises from the list above and do 3-4 sets of each to tone your oblique muscles.
+Remember, you should never train oblique muscles more than 3 times per week.

 How do you lose belly fat on a cable machine?